Formerly WB9JPS, licensed since 1972 and originally from Illinois. Was QRT from 1980 to 2011.

-I enjoy operating CW and have achieved DXCC (200+) on 7 bands, and WAS.
-I'm also a casual contester and member of NCCC.
-To date, I have exactly 1 QSO on SSB; at least I know that the microphone works!
-Maybe more in the future...
-In the photo above, you can see me huddled over my tiny operating position.
-And yes, I'm dressed for cold weather because it's January and the shop is really cold!
-Try operating QRQ with gloves on some time...
-The station resides on a cart that I origianlly built for some test equpment and it can be rolled around and covered up when a woodworking project is in progress.
+I enjoy operating CW and RTTY and have achieved DXCC (240+) on 7 bands, and WAS.
+I'm also a fairly competent contester and member of NCCC.
+In the photo above, you can see my tiny operating position.
+The station resides on a cart that I originally built for some test equpment and it can be rolled around and covered up when a woodworking project is in progress.
 Dust is a big problem and I'm forever tidying up.
-My website is:http://www.wb9jps.com
+My website is: http://www.wb9jps.com

-I'm an electronics engineer at the Lawrence Livermore National Laboratory, and a graduate of the University of Illinois.
+I'm a retired electronics engineer and a graduate of the University of Illinois.
 My professional interests and experience are instrumentation, high-performance analog and interface circuit design, and physics diagnostics.
 I wrote two books, "LabVIEW Graphical Programming" and "LabVIEW Power Programming" and currently have nine patents in various fields.
 In my spare time, I enjoy fine woodworking, metalworking, bicyling, and hiking.

 Here's my QSL card.
 That's a view of Mount Diablo during February, as seen from my front door.
 The fields are now all filled with Chardonnay grapevines, owned by Wente Bros. winery.
 Livermore is a big winegrowing area, among the first in the U.S. as it turns out.
 Also used to be a huge rose growing area.